colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-10-Threshold-Development.markdown

 Over winter break, I had put in some solid base miles, so I tried my hand at a 4 mile LT run in early December, before I headed home for Winter Break.
 I ran 20:00, a 10 second PR for a threshold run, during base training.
 This was another mini break-through.

 ## Second Semester (Spring 2020):
 We began running 10 mile tempo runs in January of 2020, and the first one was rough.
-I ran 5:20’s for the first 7 miles feeling smooth, and then used whatever I had left to hang on a close the last couple of miles in 5:21’s.
+I ran 5:20’s for the first 7 miles feeling smooth, and then used whatever I had left to hang on and close the last couple of miles in 5:21’s.
 I ran 53:31 for my first 10 mile tempo run.

-My coach smartly implemented hills after Monday runs.
+My coach then smartly implemented hills after Monday runs.
 I credit that small addition to my tempo-run development.

 The following week I returned to the 4 mile threshold run and ran 20:02.
-I wasn’t thrilled with that run, but it was still early season, so I didn’t mind the result.
+I wasn’t thrilled with that run, but it was still early season so I didn’t mind the result.
 Later that week, I returned to the 10 mile tempo.
 I ran 53:21 at the Rose Bowl, only a 10 second workout-best, but a solid result considering the difficult surface.

 The following Tuesday I experienced another mini breakthrough.
-I ran 3 miles, 2 miles, and 1 mile with 2 minutes rest.
+I ran 3 miles, 2 miles, and 1 mile with 2 minutes of rest.
 I ran 15:12, 9:48, and 4:44.
-The important part to note here is that contrary to the way I had been running workouts my Freshman year, I was now getting faster as the workout wore on.
-On Friday, I returned to the 10 mile tempo, and ran my second-fastest time ever to this day.
+The important part to note here is that contrary to the way I had been running workouts my freshman year of college, I was now getting faster as the workout wore on.
+On Friday, I returned to the 10 mile tempo and ran my second-fastest time ever to this day.
 I ran 52:02 for 10 miles at the Rose Bowl, a 5:11 average.
 I closed the last 2 miles in 9:56, and ran 4:49 for the last mile.
-I could tell after that workout that I was starting to become very aerobically fit.
+I could tell after this workout that I was starting to become very aerobically fit.

 I’ll end that semester there as COVID hit not long after.
-I was running 100 mile weeks and dating a girl with clinical depression and an eating disorder.
-It was a toxic situation, to say the least.
-She didn’t like that I was a runner and so I struggled to balance my time with her while staying committed to being a student athlete.
-An actual quote from her is
-“I feel like you’re dating running and I’m your side-chick.”
-It’s emotional writing this because I have never truly put onto paper what I experienced.
-I know that people go through much worse, but this was a difficult situation for me.
-Often, I would stay the night at her place so that she felt more secure.
-Unfortunately, that meant that we would go to bed at midnight and I would have to get up at 6:00 AM to be at practice on time.

-Frequently, she would have trouble sleeping.
-I remember one night when she woke up in such pain that I thought she was going to die.
-I was really sad and frustrated to see someone go through what she had to.
-It was a really bad situation for both of us.
-By the end, it became clear that she needed a different type of person to be her significant other.
-With what I had on my plate, I could not supply the support that she so clearly needed.

-She dumped me in February.
-While it caused me a lot of pain to lose someone I had gotten close with, I know now that it was the correct decision for her, and I may have also failed as a boyfriend in other areas.
-I do not hold anything against her, however.
-She is fighting a difficult battle with depression and body image, and I respect that.
-Because of my lifestyle, I was not in the position to be able to fully support her.
-However, I do also do think that it is a lot to ask of a 20-year-old man to take care of his girlfriend in the case of mental breakdowns and extreme physical pain.

-That’s the end of this story for now.
-I am currently back to training at full capacity, and my mental health is in a good spot.

-I would like to thank my parents and the people that I was able to rely on through these difficult times.
-I am forever grateful for you even if I was not able to fully express it.

-I have healed from that relationship and am beginning to find life balance between running and school.
-I have learned many lessons along the way and know that I have many more to learn.
+I was running 100 mile weeks

 ## Junior Year Second Semester (Spring 2021)

 In this training cycle I have already run the 3 mile, 2 mile, 1 mile workout in splits of 14:43, 9:36, and 4:30.
 During the mile, I had a friend help on the last lap and managed to close in a 62.XX.
 That was a solid workout.
-I have also already run a 6 mile Threshold in 29:54.
+I have also already run a 6 mile Threshold run in 29:54.
 Finally, I have also run 16x200m in an average of 28.5.
 The steps may be small, but they will add up over time.

 My training must get faster over the next couple of months, but I need to do so in a smart and methodical way.
 I have learned through overtraining and burnout that I must progress my training slowly and consistently, rather than all at once.
 It will take some of my statistical background, setting my ego aside, and frequent consultation with my college coach.
 We can get it done.
 I am excited.

-I'm going to take these lines to thank my Mom.
-My Mom has been instrumental in my athletic development over the years.
+I'm going to take these lines to thank my mom.
+My mom has been instrumental in my athletic development over the years.
 Many times, I have wanted to quit running altogether.
 She has helped me through the darkest days, and given me so much valuable advice that I am currently processing and will learn from in the future.
 She has also helped over the last couple of months to tailor my training to my own strengths.
 She has amazing perspective.
-Thanks Mom.
+Thank you.

-My sights are set on a sub-30 minute 10K, sub-14 5k, and sub-4 minute mile.
+My sights are set on a sub-30 minute 10K, sub-14 5k, and a sub-4 minute mile.

-As an end note, to anyone that reads this and knows me, I'm sure you're aware that I'm not always the best at communicating.
-That is partially why I created this website.
-Sometimes, writing is the easiest way for me to understand my own feelings.